scottc-bio/metaLoc/README.md

 # Outputs

-For the core pipeline two main directories will be produced in the 'results/' directory:
+For the core pipeline two main directories will be produced in the `results/` directory:

 - Tool specific outputs - Named according to input .fasta file and containing the full outputs from each tool used in subdirectories named after each tool.
-- Final output - Named according to input .fasta file with '_final' suffix and containing two .tsv files of merged results from the core pipeline tools used with one line per protein:
+- Final output - Named according to input .fasta file with `_final` suffix and containing two .tsv files of merged results from the core pipeline tools used with one line per protein:
-  - final_merged.tsv - All columns from all tool outputs merged.
+  - `final_merged.tsv` - All columns from all tool outputs merged.
-  - final_concise.tsv - Major columns of interest from all tool outputs merged.
+  - `final_concise.tsv` - Major columns of interest from all tool outputs merged.

-In 'meta' mode, additional outputs will be produced from each tool used e.g. for AUGUSTUS, Prodigal, and EukRep.
+In `meta` mode, additional outputs will be produced from each tool used e.g. for AUGUSTUS, Prodigal, and EukRep.

-The 'work/' directory contains subdirectories for each process.
+The `work/` directory contains subdirectories for each process.
 This allows the input, intermediate, and output files to be explored for each tool.

-In 'mixed' mode, separate final results will be produced for eukaryotic and prokaryotic sequences.
+In `mixed` mode, separate final results will be produced for eukaryotic and prokaryotic sequences.